ezbuckeye/unity3d-review/README.md

   4. Point the Virtual Camera to follow the player (set Body->Framing Transposer, set Follow->target object)
   5. Tune distance
 - Basic Collision
-  1. check the Box Collider option for items that need to handle collision
+  1. check the Box Collider component option for items that need to handle collision
   2. add Rigidbody component to Player object
   3. add some constraints on position/rotation to the rigid body of player object
   - OnCollisionEnter() callback method would be called every time the attached object gets hit